npm package discovery and stats viewer.

 Soloship didn't start as a project.
 It started as a frustration.

-We had 40+ solution documents in docs/solutions/ — real fixes to real problems we'd hit before.
-The kind of knowledge that should prevent you from making the same mistake twice.
+I had 40+ solution documents in docs/solutions/: real fixes to real problems I'd hit before.
+The kind of knowledge that should prevent making the same mistake twice.
 But the agents kept making the same mistakes.
-We finally stopped and asked why.
+I finally stopped and asked why.

-The answer: none of the tools in our stack were reading the solutions at the point of execution.
-Compound Engineering's planning workflow dispatches a learnings-researcher agent that searches docs/solutions/ — but it runs once, during the research phase, and its results get compressed into a few bullet points in the plan doc.
+The answer: none of the tools in my stack were reading the solutions at the point of execution.
+Compound Engineering's planning workflow dispatches a learnings-researcher agent that searches docs/solutions/, but it runs once, during the research phase, and its results get compressed into a few bullet points in the plan doc.
 The execution workflow never touches the solutions directory.
 It reads the plan, follows the plan, and trusts the plan to carry everything forward.
 With 40+ solution docs, most get scored out during the research pass.
 What survives is a summary of a summary.
-And once execution starts, there's no retrieval — even when the agent is hitting the exact error a solution doc describes.
+And once execution starts, there's no retrieval, even when the agent is hitting the exact error a solution doc describes.

-So we tried rules — a solution-search rule that told the agent to check solutions before planning, debugging, or reviewing.
+So I tried rules: a solution-search rule that told the agent to check solutions before planning, debugging, or reviewing.
 It helped, when the agent followed it.
 But rules are suggestions.
 The agent would rationalize past them: "this is a simple change, no need to search."
-We'd ask if the rules were followed, and the honest answer was usually no.
+I'd ask if the rules were followed, and the honest answer was usually no.

-So we tried hooks — mechanical triggers that fire regardless of what the agent is paying attention to.
+So I tried hooks: mechanical triggers that fire regardless of what the agent is paying attention to.
 Hooks can't be rationalized away.
 That worked better.
 But wiring up hooks, rules, solution docs, AGENTS.md files, and CI checks for each new project was its own overhead.

-And the workflow skills we were routing through weren't quite right either. gstack has a strong skill set — QA, design review, security, shipping — but its skills are verbose and try to cover too much surface area.
+And the workflow skills I was using weren't quite right either. gstack has a strong skill set (QA, design review, security, shipping), but its skills are verbose and try to cover too much surface area.
 The agent would get lost in instruction volume, or the skill would prescribe steps that didn't apply to a solo operator's workflow.
-So we started pulling the good parts out and writing our own versions: leaner, opinionated for the solo use case, with enforcement gates and solution-search wired in from the start.
-Where the upstream tools already do the job well, Soloship routes to them and adds enforcement on top rather than rewriting them.
+So I started pulling the good parts out and writing leaner versions: opinionated for the solo use case, with enforcement gates and solution-search wired in from the start.
+The skills worth keeping as-is got vendored directly into Soloship with full attribution, so one plugin install carries everything and nothing breaks when an upstream plugin isn't installed.

 That became Soloship.